 A whistleblower will take action as the result of anger or outrage regarding misconduct at the workplace.
 Often, a whistleblower experiences a sense of betrayal when learning of their company’s actions.
 If an individual works for a company that is knowingly producing faulty devices that cause harm to others, the anger of having trusted the company, along with a desire to do something to rectify the situation, are strong motivations to bring a case forward.
 Ultimately, however, the motivation of a whistleblower is secondary to the information that the whistleblower can provide.

-Legal Rights of a Whistleblower
+What are the Legal Rights of a Whistleblower?

 Before taking action, it is important that a potential whistleblower learns about their rights.
 Anyone in this position should seek counsel.
 Whistleblower rights vary depending on the type of action taken and in some cases, depending on the industry in which the whistleblower works.
 How and where to report misconduct can become a crucial issue.

-Who Can Become a Whistleblower
+Who Can Become a Whistleblower?

 While there are certain prohibitions against becoming a whistleblower and collecting a monetary reward under specific circumstances, almost anyone can be a whistleblower.
 Many legal rights are also dependent on what the information is and what industry the whistleblower works.